BridgesLab/FellowshipWorkshopDocuments/Sponsor_Statement.md

 ### E. Applicant's Qualifications and Potential for a Research Career
 Describe how the fellowship applicant is suited for this research training opportunity based on his/her academic record and research experience level.
 Include information about how the Research Training Plan, and your own expertise as the sponsor or co-sponsor, will assist in producing an independent researcher.
 If the applicant is proposing to gain experience in a clinical trial as part of his or her research training, then the sponsor or co-sponsor should include information in the statement to document leadership of the clinical trial (in addition to the information above).

-## Selection of Sponsor and Institution

-This document is in three parts (1 page maximum).
-It allows you to describe how you chose your sponsor and location:

-* **Rationale for Sponsor Selection:** Explain why you chose your sponsor and, if applicable, co-sponsor(s).
-If a team of sponsors is proposed, clarify the unique contributions and roles of each.
-Describe their prior mentoring experience.
-You should describe how their expertise, research interests, and mentoring record align with your training needs and research goals.

-* **Rationale for Institution Selection:**  Here you explain why the institution is the best environment for your research and training.
-You can describe the resources, facilities, and scientific community available at the institution that will support your project and career development.
-Be sure to mention any unique opportunities (*e.g.*, collaborations, core facilities, seminars) that are particularly beneficial to your training.

-* **Alignment with Training Goals:**  Clearly connect how the sponsor(s) and institution together will help you achieve your specific training objectives and advance toward your long-term career goals

 ## Letters of Support